 Osteoporosis affects 10 million Americans and is responsible for 700,000 vertebral fractures each year, according to the National Osteoporosis Foundation.

-The talented and experienced surgeons, led by Dr. Hyun Bae, focus on minimally invasive spinal surgery.
+The talented and experienced surgeons, led by Dr. Hyun Bae, focus on minimally invasive spinal surgery, Los Angeles residents can consider.
 They are conscientious about patient anatomy and provide surgical solutions that preserve soft tissue to help eliminate pain, minimize complications, and reduce operative and recovery time.
 New advancements and technology paired with the right expertise and training allows the Spine Institute surgeons to offer patients a wide spectrum of minimally invasive surgical options, including vertebroplasty.

 What is Vertebroplasty Surgery?